BikeTrack/WebApp/README.md

 + Add Bike : Done
 + Delete Bike : Done
 + Bike Details : Done
++ Bike Location : Done

 ## Current state
-+ Working on Dynamycity, Performance and Quality of the code
++ Working on Dynamycity, Performance / Quality of the code and Design for the App

 ### Clone the depot
 ```bash